-Culture Day is held on the 3rd of November ever year.
+Culture Day is held on the 3rd of November every year.
 An event to promote the arts, and Japanese Culture.
 Introduced in 1948, Culture Day is a public holiday.
 The people of Japan are off work, and events will take place throughout Tokyo.
 An interesting fact I have learnt is that it never ever rains on Culture Day; statistically, the clearest day of the year.

 Outside it is raining.
 I head to Seven Eleven to buy a coffee.
-At the checkout I am asked to place my hand in a box.
+At the checkout, I am asked to place my hand in a box.
 I pull out a small piece of paper with a picture of a banana on it.
 Great!
 I’ve won a banana.
 This is quite possibly the best thing that will happen to me all day.
 I take my bicycle and head over to Asakusa, to Sensō-ji.
 Today I am here to satisfy my heron addiction.
 At the temple the rain has all but stopped, the crowds are slightly larger than usual, people on holiday have flocked to the temple to see the festival.

 The procession sets up just beside the temple, and a huge crowd of people form a circle, watching on.
 Music starts and heron dance.
 The women dance in an elegant fashion, slowly and precisely.
 Wings expand and contract, and heron heads bob.
 The woman with the confetti tosses it to the birds, they pretend to be fed.
 As the dance draws to a close, its cleansing ability purifies the souls of the deceased.

-After the event I explore a little.
+After the event, I explore a little.
 At the small nearby Awashi-do Temple, a monk sits chanting and hitting a drum every second.
-He keeps a steady practiced rhythm and doesn’t appear to blink.
+He keeps a steady practised rhythm and doesn’t appear to blink.
 Outside a market stall, a man is sitting in a chair waving his hands from side to side and speaking in song, “Nice to meeeet you, where are you frooooom?”
 I tell him England.
 “Aaaaah Englandooo, Englandooo!” he sings.

 I wander around to see if any other Culture Day events are taking place.
 Sure enough, there is a small stage hidden away in one corner of the temple grounds, and a monkey.